 Responses where disclosure of data (in whole or in part) has been denied should include: rationale sufficient for the requestor to understand the reasons for the decision, including, for example, an analysis and explanation of how the balancing test was applied (if applicable).
 Additionally, in its response, the entity receiving the access/disclosure request must include information on how public registration data can be obtained.

-A separate accelerated timeline will be recommended for the response to ‘Urgent’ SSAD Requests, those Requests for which evidence is supplied to show an immediate need for disclosure.
+A separate accelerated timeline has been recommended for the response to ‘Urgent’ SSAD Requests, those Requests for which evidence is supplied to show an immediate need for disclosure (see below).
 The criteria to determine whether it concerns an urgent request are limited to circumstances that pose an imminent threat to life, serious bodily injury, critical infrastructure (online and offline) or child exploitation.

+Must maintain a dedicated contact for dealing with Urgent SSAD requests which can be stored and used by the Central Gateway Manager, in circumstances where an SSAD request has been flagged as Urgent.
+Additionally, the EPDP Team recommends that Contracted Parties MUST publish their standard business hours and accompanying time zone on the homepage of their website (or in another standardized place that may be designated by ICANN from time to time).

-The EPDP Team recommends that if the entity disclosing the data determines that disclosure would be in violation of applicable laws AND result in inconsistency with these policy recommendations, the entity disclosing the data must document the rationale and communicate this information to the requestor and ICANN Compliance (if requested).
+The EPDP Team recommends that if the Contracted Party determines that disclosure would be in violation of applicable laws or result in inconsistency with these policy recommendations, the Contracted Party must document the rationale and communicate this information to the requestor and ICANN Compliance (if requested).

 If a requestor is of the view that its request was denied erroneously, a complaint should be filed with ICANN Compliance.
 ICANN Compliance must either compel disclosure or confirm that the denial was appropriate.
-If Contracted Parties are ultimately responsible for the decision to disclose data, ICANN Compliance should be prepared to investigate complaints regarding disclosure requests under its standard enforcement processes.
+ICANN Compliance should be prepared to investigate complaints regarding disclosure requests under its standard enforcement processes.

 Implementation Guidance:

-The entity receiving the access/disclosure request must confirm that the request is syntactically correct, including proper and valid Authentication and Authorization Credentials.
-Should the entity receiving the access/disclosure request establish that the request is syntactically incorrect, the entity receiving the access/disclosure request must reply with an error response to the requestor detailing the errors that have been detected.
+The Central Gateway Manager MUST confirm that the request is syntactically correct, including proper and valid Authentication and Authorization Credentials.
+Should the Central Gateway Manager establish that the request is syntactically incorrect, the Central Gateway Manager MUST reply with an error response to the requestor detailing the errors that have been detected.

-Should the entity receiving the access/disclosure request establish that the request is incomplete, the entity receiving the access/disclosure request must reply with an incomplete request response to the requestor detailing which data required by policy is missing, providing an opportunity for the requestor to amend its request.
+Should the Central Gateway Manager establish that the request is incomplete, Central Gateway Manager MUST reply with an incomplete request response to the requestor detailing which data required by policy is missing, providing an opportunity for the requestor to amend its request.

 Typically the acknowledgement response will include a “ticket number” or unique identifier to allow for future interactions with the SSAD.

-An example of online critical infrastructure includes root servers; an example of offline critical infrastructure includes bridges. [examples to be provided by the EPDP Team]
+An example of online critical infrastructure includes root servers; an example of offline critical infrastructure includes bridges.